TaffarelJr/.template-nuget-package/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help, along with details about how to work in this project.
+See the [Table of Contents](#table-of-contents) below for different ways to help, along with details about how to work in this project.
-Please make sure to read the relevant sections before making your contribution, it'll make the experience a lot smoother.
+Please make sure to read the relevant sections before making your contribution, as it'll make the experience a lot smoother.
-We look forward to your contributions! 🎉
+We look forward to your help! 🎉

 > And if you like the project, but don't have time to contribute, that's fine.
-> There are other easy ways to support the project and show your appreciation,
+> There are other easy ways to support it and show your appreciation,
 > which we'd also be very happy about:
 >
 > - Star the project ⭐